eregis/eregis.github.io/_drafts/2024-07-25-bundle-information-geometry.md

 mathjax: true
 ---

 Information geometry is a niche subfield of mathematics that uses the tools of differential geometry to study parametric families of probability distributions.
 The key insight is that parametric families of probability distributions have a natural manifold structure.
-The manifold (called the statistical manifold) is such that each point on the manifold is a probability distribution in the parametric family and the coordinates of the manifold are given the parameter values corresponding to that probability distribution.
+The manifold (called the statistical manifold) is such that each point on the manifold is a probability distribution in the parametric family and the coordinates of the manifold are given by the parameter values corresponding to that probability distribution.

 Consider the parametric family of normal distributions.
 It's a two-dimensional statistical manifold where there two coordinates given the mean $\mu$ and the variance $\sigma^2$.